 Figurative languages are words and expressions used in poems and texts to convey various meanings and interpretations from the literal meaning.
 Figurative devices play major while writing poems, sonnets, or ballads.
 They are the best tool for a writer to appeal to the senses of the reader.
 These devices give the reader detailed, vivid, and expressive insights.
 It also gives dimension to poetry and allows the writer to say things with additional flair and color.
 The most common techniques of figurative languages you can find in poetry are Simile, Metaphor, Symbolism, Alliteration, Hyperbole, and many more.
-For a detailed list refer to this article: //literarydevices.net/figurative-language/.
+For a detailed list refer to this article: https://literarydevices.net/figurative-language/.
 Here are a few examples of figurative languages in a poetry

 My heart aches, and a drowsy numbness pains